DanielAndrei1/Selenium-Automation-Interface/README.md

 https://youtu.be/Xvz3Df_UUic

-# Donwload the runnable file and play:
+# Download the runnable file and play:
 https://1drv.ms/f/s!AjIl1c2Zu2FyiacPKGcMEoxfnxq2ow?e=3muiA1

 If it does not work please let me know and you can see the error if you open a Command Prompt in the folder where you stored the file and run the following command: